Categories: Technology

 Google Music Beta launched: It’s no game changer, yet

-Google’s long awaited music service, Google Music Beta, was given limited launch today at Google’s I/O conference in San Francisco, but with Amazon’s Cloud Player already launched and iTunes poised to begin music streaming it is too little too late?
+Google’s long awaited music service, Google Music Beta, was given a limited launch today at Google’s I/O conference in San Francisco, but with Amazon’s Cloud Player already launched and iTunes poised to begin music streaming it is too little too late?

 Today’s announcement of the cloud-based “music locker” was not the game changing gmail-style product many were expecting.
 While the specifications are impressive, its invite only, US launch and lack of support from major music labels make it a difficult sell.